 The GYA Young Scientist Ambassador Programme (YSAP) promotes the efforts by GYA members to bridge the international scientific gap by facilitating cultural, scientific, intellectual, or educational interactions.
 The ambassadorships are non-traditional; that is, interactions occur between two countries that are at different stages of scientific development, or between two countries that historically have had minimal scientific contact.
-The YSAP organises and funds missions wherein GYA members travel between developed and developing countries, transferring expertise and knowledge and otherwise increasing engagement between nations of different scientific development.
+The YSAP organises and funds missions wherein GYA members travel between low/middle-income countries and high-income countries, transferring expertise and knowledge and otherwise increasing engagement between nations of different scientific development.
 However due to the COVID-19 pandemic, these missions were organised on virtual platforms in 2020.

 In December 2020, YSAP co-leads Chandra Shekhar Sharma (Indian Institute of Technology (IIT) Hyderabad, India) and David Fernandez Rivas (University of Twente, Netherlands) conduct a tutorial and experiment with ultrasound jointly with both their teams at the “Creative & Advanced Research Based On Nanomaterials (CARBON)” Lab at IIT Hyderabad and the Mesoscale Chemical Systems Group at the University of Twente, Netherlands.
 A similar mission was organised in November 2020 between GYA members Pradeep Kumar (University of the Witwatersrand, South Africa) and Filippo Rossi (Politecnico di Milano, Italy).